sherlock-project/sherlock/.github/ISSUE_TEMPLATE/suggest-an-idea-for-this-project.md

 ---
-name: Feature request
+name: Suggest an idea for this project
 about: Suggest an idea for this project
-title: ''
+title: Suggest an idea for this project
-labels: ''
+labels: documentation, enhancement, question
-assignees: ''
+assignees: MarcelRaschke

 ---